 Alright, let’s get on to the buffalo chicken bite recipe

 Making Healthy Buffalo Chicken Bites is easy, as I’ve already said numerous times.
 To start, prep your chicken by cutting it into bite size pieces.
-Then mix together the flour, salt, and pepper in a bowl (or in my case, a pie dish).
+Then mix together the flour, salt, and pepper in a ceramic mixing bowl (or in my case, a pie plate).
 Toss your raw chicken in the bowl with the flour mixture and make sure it’s coated thoroughly and that there is no loose flour clumping anywhere.

 Once your chicken is coated, it’s time to get cooking.
-Heat some butter in a pan and add the chicken, browning the chicken on all sides.
+Heat your gas stove or electric burner, melt some butter in a pan and add the chicken, browning the chicken on all sides.
 The key to getting the chicken crispy is to make sure your pan is hot and to cook the chicken for a couple of minutes on each side, not touching it unless you are flipping it over.
 Just let it be.
 Constantly moving your meat prevents it from browning and cooking properly.

 Once your chicken is cooked through, add your hot sauce and heat it thoroughly.

 That’s all it takes.
 Enjoy this Healthy Buffalo Chicken Bites with brown rice, in a wrap, on a salad or even in a fresh and crunchy lettuce wrap.

 Let’s get economical with these Healthy Buffalo Chicken Bites: